Research note

 Benchmark

-Observed vs Estimated and Predicted, log-price
+Observed vs Estimated and Predicted, prices (log-transformed)

 Spatial maps: size coefficient βa(s) and intercept α(s)